Memorable Moments from the PGA Championship Long Drive Competition

 Louis Oosthuizen Wins PGA Championship Long Drive Competition in Event’s Return

-The 2014 PGA Championship at Valhalla Golf Club welcomed the return of the Long Drive Competition.
+In 2014, the Long Drive Competition returned at the PGA Championship at Valhalla Golf Club.
 That year, the 10th hole hosted the Competition and Louis Oosthuizen won with a 340-yard drive.
 He narrowly beat Jason Day, who came up just two-yards shy of Oosthuizen’s tee shot, and Johan Kok finished third with a 337-yard drive.
 Oosthuizen split his $25,000 donation between the South African and American Lakes Veterans Golf Course.

 View this post on Instagram